SCDH/xtriples-micro/README.md

 </xtriples>
 ```

-While the original XTriples processor runs in a eXist database and
+While the original XTriples processor requires an eXist database and
 applies a configuration only on the fixed set of XML files contained
-in it, the implementation at hand also runs outside of a database,
+in it, the implementation at hand runs outside of a database, e.g., on
-e.g., on a local set of documents.
-It can also be deployed on the
+a local set of documents.
+It can also be deployed on the famous SEED
-famous SEED XML Transformer, where it gives you a lightweight
+XML Transformer.
+This deployment gives you a lightweight microservice,
-microservice implementation of XTriples, where you can send a single
+where you can send a single XML document and a config file to and get
-XML document to and get RDF triples in return.
+RDF triples in return.

 ## Getting started